basilwong/simple-sundials/more-sundials-examples/cvode/simple-parallel-example/README.md

 # Simple Parallel Example

-Showing how to use implement the parallel capabilities of the CVODE package on the original simple cvode example which is implemented serially.
+This example is a guide for how to setup MPI for a parallel environment on a local computer in addition to showing how to use implement the most basic parallel capabilities of the CVODE package on the original simple cvode example which is implemented serially.

 ## What is MPI?